OpenUDA/openuda-specifications/docs/OpenUDA-Canonical-Design-Principles.md

   }
 }

 ---

-### 12. Extension and Custom Data Must Be Ignorable
+## 13. Extension and Custom Data Must Be Ignorable

 A receiver that does not recognize an extension or custom field SHOULD still be able to process the document using only the core fields.

 This principle is essential for:

-forward compatibility
+- forward compatibility

-interoperability
+- interoperability

-low-friction partner onboarding
+- low-friction partner onboarding

 Unrecognized extension or custom content SHOULD NOT break core processing unless a specific bilateral agreement requires it.

 ---

-### 13. Promotion Path
+## 14. Promotion Path

 OpenUDA supports a natural field maturity path:

-Custom → Extension → Core
+**Custom → Extension → Core**

 This allows the standard to evolve gradually.

 A field may begin as:

-a company-specific custom field
+- a company-specific custom field

-then become a recognized industry or country extension
+- then become a recognized industry or country extension

-then eventually become part of the core if it proves broadly universal
+- then eventually become part of the core if it proves broadly universal

 Promotion SHOULD occur through documented review and versioning processes.

 ---

-### 14. Low-Entropy Taxonomy
+## 15. Low-Entropy Taxonomy

 OpenUDA SHOULD avoid unnecessary document proliferation.

-Separate UDTs SHOULD be introduced only when the business semantics or required structures are materially different.
+Separate UDs SHOULD be introduced only when the business semantics or required structures are materially different.

-Examples of reasons to introduce a separate UDT may include:
+Examples of reasons to introduce a separate UD may include:

-materially different validation rules
+- materially different validation rules

-materially different required business objects
+- materially different required business objects

-materially different workflow semantics
+- materially different workflow semantics

-Differences in internal ERP storage alone SHOULD NOT force creation of a separate UDT.
+Differences in internal ERP storage alone SHOULD NOT force creation of a separate UD.

 ---

-### 15. Versioning Principles
+## 16. Versioning Principles

 OpenUDA follows major/minor versioning.

-### 15.1 Minor Versions
+### 16.1 Minor Versions
 Minor versions:

-MAY add optional fields
+- MAY add optional fields

-MAY clarify definitions
+- MAY clarify definitions

-SHOULD preserve backward compatibility
+- SHOULD preserve backward compatibility

-MUST NOT change the meaning of existing fields
+- MUST NOT change the meaning of existing fields

-### 15.2 Major Versions
+### 16.2 Major Versions
 Major versions:

-MAY introduce structural changes
+- MAY introduce structural changes

-MAY remove or replace deprecated constructs
+- MAY remove or replace deprecated constructs

-MUST include migration guidance where practical
+- MUST include migration guidance where practical

 ---

-### 16. Validation Principles
+## 17. Validation Principles

-Each UDT SHOULD define explicit validation rules.
+Each UD SHOULD define explicit validation rules.

 Validation rules SHOULD cover:

-required field presence
+- required field presence

-type constraints
+- type constraints

-derived value formulas
+- derived value formulas

-currency consistency
+- currency consistency

-cross-section consistency where needed
+- cross-section consistency where needed

 Validation SHOULD be deterministic and implementation-friendly.

 ---

-### 17. Human Readability and Machine Usability
+## 18. Human Readability and Machine Usability

 OpenUDA specifications SHOULD be understandable by:

-integration architects
+- integration architects

-developers
+- developers

-business analysts
+- business analysts

-implementation leads
+- implementation leads

 Specifications SHOULD balance:

-semantic clarity
+- semantic clarity

-machine processability
+- machine processability

-implementation practicality
+- implementation practicality

 OpenUDA should avoid unnecessary abstraction when a simpler expression preserves the same meaning.

 ---

-### 18. JSON Shape Guidance
+## 19. JSON Shape Guidance

 Although OpenUDA is encoding-agnostic, JSON examples SHOULD follow a consistent style.

 Recommended practices:

-lowerCamelCase field names
+- lowerCamelCase field names

-arrays for repeating business objects
+- arrays for repeating business objects

-objects for structured concepts
+- objects for structured concepts

-namespaced objects for extensions and custom data
+- namespaced objects for extensions and custom data

-explicit money objects for monetary values
+- explicit money objects for monetary values

 Example: